- Blog

 LGSOC is a unique entity in the world of ovarian cancers.
 Unlike its more aggressive counterpart, high-grade serous ovarian cancer, LGSOC grows slowly.
 This characteristic, while seemingly positive, presents its own set of challenges.

-Diagnosing LGSOC is extremely challenging.
-According to the LGSOC Patient Impact Survey by Harris Poll, it can take as long as 3 years to get an accurate LGSOC diagnosis.
+The slow growth of LGSOC makes early detection difficult.
+Diagnosing LGSOC is also extremely challenging.
+It can take as long as 3 years to get an accurate LGSOC diagnosis.
 This lengthy diagnostic journey underscores the urgent need for improved awareness and detection methods.

 LGSOC also tends to affect younger women.
 While the average age of diagnosis for high-grade serous ovarian cancer is 63, LGSOC often strikes women in their 40s, sometimes even younger.
 These are women in the prime of their lives, often balancing careers, raising families, and suddenly facing an ovarian cancer diagnosis.